 DSSP 2013 - Advocacy and Leadership

-This course develops leadership competencies in order to prepare students for advocacy roles in the field.
-Students will develop skills in self-advocacy as well as strategies for building resilience and self-advocacy skills in the persons they are supporting.
+This course develops professional conduct, leadership, allyship and advocacy competencies to prepare students for their role in the field.
+Students will develop skills in system advocacy and supporting self-advocacy in the persons with disabilities.

 DSSP 2014 - Assistive Technologies and Communication Strategies

 This course examines various assistive technologies and alternative communication strategies used in supporting individuals.

 Students will develop, apply and evaluate a variety of behavioural change strategies for individuals with disabilities in a wide range of settings.
 Students will be able to support, implement, monitor and evaluate the effectiveness of behavioural supports programs within their scope of practice utilizing an interdisciplinary approach.